The Best HomeKit Thermostat: 2023 Buyer's Guide

 While you can integrate with the big three platforms for voice control, the unit exposes fairly limited functionality to those systems.
 This is particularly notable with HomeKit which has the potential for more control options and automation than the others.

-Best HomeKit Thermostat for The UK
+Best For The UK

 What I Like